How do you take flatlays? Do you need an expensive camera? What about lights and backdrops?

 Find the best light in your space - any natural light source will do.

 - Find the biggest light source available (open window, open door, etc.).
 Get as close to the light as you can without being in direct sunlight.
 I prefer to shoot by a north or south facing door or window to get soft light without shadows.

 - Make sure all the lightbulbs in the room are off for a more natural look

 - Get more balanced lighting by using a white poster board as a reflector.
 Simply place it on the opposite side of your light source to bounce the light back to your flatlay

 - I love to use my table top or textured fabric to add some depth

-- Hobby Lobby (and most likely other craft stores), which carry huge poster boards in a variety of colors that are inexpensive and easy to store
+- Some craft stores carry huge poster boards in a variety of colors that are inexpensive and easy to store

 - If you want to go bigger, seamless paper rolls are a great option if you have the space to store them!